Abhrankan-Chakrabarti/deergrit-knowledge-archive/README.md

 ## License

-This project is intended for **public educational use**.
+This project is released under **Creative Commons Zero v1.0 Universal (CC0)**.

-Refer to the repository’s `LICENSE` file for details.
+You are free to copy, modify, distribute, and use this work for any purpose, without asking permission.